Patients recovering from COVID-19 have special needs, and they can receive specialized therapy in their own home through our COVID Recovery Program.

 - Human Performance Program Transitional Training to build strength and fitness to return to peak activity.

 Therapy appointments are available via secure Zoom video conferencing or in our clinics.
 MU Health Care’s language services team can provide an interpreter if patients aren’t fluent in English.
-Learn more about virtual visits.
+Learn more about telehealth appointments.